 Natalia Kotarba: We met in 2014, when, together with my sister, we enrolled in the Royal Conservatory Brussels [Belgium].
 It was Jeroen Reuling, Julia’s former teacher, who had a strong hunch that I should meet the French violinist, Philippe Graffin.
 He was right.
 Kaja and Diede (who is Belgian) were already studying in his class, and that’s how we met.
 When I heard Kaja for the first time, I thought that sometime, in the future, I would love to create a chamber group with her.
 I was also impressed with Diede’s playing and his personality.

-Kaja Nowak: It is worth noting that Philippe Graffin has a very strong and somewhat distinctive personality and a robust musical spirit.
+Kaja Nowak: It is worth noting that Philippe Graffin has a very strong and distinctive personality and a robust musical spirit.
 His expressiveness is very inspiring.
 I think that the compatibility of our temperaments and musical taste came from both how he “molded” us and our previous experience (which influenced our choice of him as our teacher).
 I was instantly impressed by my colleagues’ musical expression and flair.

 Diede Verpoest: I felt the same.
 Though we never actually played together at the conservatory, I once heard Julia play at a concert with her sister and was so amazed at how they played.
 At that time, it did cross my mind, too, that it would be wonderful to have an opportunity to play together.